chromaui/chromatic-docs/acceptable-use.md

 ---
 layout: default
 title: Acceptable use policy
-description: Chromatic Acceptable Use Policy
+description: Chromatic Acceptable use policy
 ---

-# Acceptable Use Policy
+# Acceptable use policy

 Chroma Software, Inc.®
 Last reviewed: July 25, 2022

 Chroma Software, Inc., a business corporation (herein “Chromatic”, “we”, “us” or “our”), offers a cloud service (herein “Chromatic Service”) for Storybook that automates workﬂows for UI feedback, visual regression testing, and documentation.
 While we support the development of UIs to help create the core frontend technology for thousands of companies, Chromatic Service may only be used for lawful purposes.